BrayOOi/react-native-cheatsheet/README.md

 Creating routes
 ---------------

-- Routing with react-navigation is defined by a function createStackNavigator, which is then passed in 2 arguments
+- Routing with react-navigation is defined by navigators, which is then passed in 2 arguments

-- The first object contains the paths and their respective component
+- The first object contains the routes and their respective component
 - The second object contains additional configurations

 const navigator = createStackNavigator({ <br>